lightpoichich/baserow/docs/guides/cloudron.md

 ## Updating

-When a new version becomes available you can easily update to that version.
+When a new Baserow version becomes available you can easily update to that version.
 First you need to figure out what your app id is.
 You can do so by executing the `cloudron list` command.
 After that you can execute the following command to update to the latest version.

 ```
 cloudron update --app {YOUR_APP_ID} --image registry.gitlab.com/bramw/baserow/cloudron:0.8.0